sonu908/angular-ContactMnanager-CRUD-/README.md

 This web application is built using Angular and allows you to create, read, update, and delete your contacts.

 Features
-✅ Create new contacts
+✅ Create new contacts <br>
-✅ View all contacts
+✅ View all contacts <br>
-✅ Update contact information
+✅ Update contact information <br>
-✅ Delete contacts
+✅ Delete contacts <br>

-Technologies Used
+Technologies Used <br>
 🔧 Angular
 🔧 Bootstrap
 🔧 HTML
 🔧 CSS

 Installation
-Clone the repository: git clone https://github.com/your-username/contact-manager.git Install dependencies: npm install
+Clone the repository: git clone (https://github.com/sonu908/angular-ContactMnanager-CRUD-.git) Install dependencies: npm install
 Run the app: ng serve
 How to Use